dylanpieper/chatalot/README.md

 ### Parallel Processing

-Parallel processing uses [future](https://www.futureverse.org) to create multiple R processes (workers) to chat at the same time, which makes it faster than sequential processing:
+Parallel processing requests multiple chats at a time across multiple R processes using [future](https://future.futureverse.org):

 ``` r
 chat <- chat_future(openai)
 ```

+It is fast but must be interrupted to collect and save the responses.
+That is why the chats are distributed across the processes in chunks (e.g., 10 prompts).
+Once a chunk is finished, the responses are saved to the disk.
 The default upper limit for number of `workers` is `parallel::detectCores()`.
-The default `chunk_size` is also `parallel::detectCores()` and defines the number of prompts to process at a time.
-Each chat in a chunk is distributed across the available R processes.
-After a chunk is finished, data is saved to the disk.
+The default `chunk_size` is also `parallel::detectCores()`, and defines the number of prompts to process at a time.

 For maximum processing speed, set `chunk_size` to the number of prompts: